 An architectural standout

 Kent Cottage is Burlington’s only example of English country-style architecture and features a Jerkinhead “clipped-gable” roof.
 It stands right next to Middlesex Turnpike but pays it absolutely no heed, facing the other way in a bold testament to its tenure.
 There was no Turnpike to speak of in 1850.
 The front of the house stares blankly into woods just a few feet away.
-Those woods, of course, were nowhere near the front door in 1850.
+Those woods came nowhere near the front door in 1850.
 The house had a sprawling yard well into the 20th century, as you’ll see.

 The faux window panes on the Turnpike side are actually wooden boards, a clever touch that makes the home look alive.
 But no sunlight has touched the inside of Kent Cottage for a long time.

 A Pulitzer-winner grew up here

 John Kent built the cottage for his second wife, an English woman whom he figured would love the English style.
 Curb appeal wasn’t enough, however.
 She left him shortly after moving in.
 John took off also, leaving his daughter Helen as the sole occupant until she sold to James and Mary Woods in 1899, according to the Fogelberg and Dunham chronicles of Burlington.
 The property changed hands several times in the early 1900s, and was home to a woman who spent lots of time sunbathing in various states of undress, according to several accounts.
 Small airplanes flying into the airstrip that became Mitre Field would sweep conspicuously low over Kent Cottage to take in the “scenery.”